lucas-a-meyer-backup/yostroop/README.md

-# yostroop
+# Yo, Stroopwafel

-This was done when I couldn't sleep
+This was done when I couldn't sleep.